The 2017 Open Enrollment period begins on Monday, 11/7/16 and ends on Monday, 11/21/16. During this period you have the opportunity to:

-Enroll in or make a change to your supplemental life insurance elections via the online enrollment system.
+Enroll in or make a change to your supplemental life insurance elections via the Open Enrollment Benefit Event in MyDay.
 If you elect or increase supplemental life insurance coverage you must complete a health questionnaire that is subject to approval by our carrier, The Standard, before coverage can become effective.
 A questionnaire will be emailed to you if coverage is elected or increased.

 As required by law, The New School must provide

 certain notices to employees on an annual basis.

 Office of Human Resources